danwells96/ARISES/README.md

 ## Acknowledgments

-Designer of the User Interface was by Emeritus Professor [Robert Spence](https://www.imperial.ac.uk/people/r.spence) of Imperial College London
+Design of the User Interface was by Emeritus Professor [Robert Spence](https://www.imperial.ac.uk/people/r.spence) of Imperial College London